CharlesDLandau/serve-md/sparkDemo.md

 Thank you for reading.
 I hope this has been helpful for you.

-I'm always learning, so if you see anything wrong in here I hope you'll leave me a comment to share your insights.
-Or just leave a comment anyway.
+I'm always learning, so if you see anything wrong in here I hope you'll leave me a note to share your insights.
+Or just leave a note anyway.